sense-i-co/docs/docs/LBRRTS-001.md

 ![](../static/img/docs/LBRRTS-001/labour-rate-02.gif)

-Repeat the steps above for each employee.
+2. Repeat the steps above for each employee.

+Once you have entered the relevant information on this screen:

+3. Click the **Save**, and then **Close** buttons on the Action bar.

 Now that you have set the Labour Rates for each Employee you need to complete the steps in the **["Target Bonus Minute Rules"](https://sense-i.co/docs/BONUSRULE01)** procedure.

-Once you have entered the relevant information on this screen, click the **Save**, and then **Close** buttons on the Action bar.
 ___
 **This is the end of this procedure.**